michelle-choi1/google-search-tests/README.md

   - In ui mode, click the "Play" button on the left panel to start the tests

 ## Test cases
+1. Test to search for an object and ensure it is returning an appropriate result
-1. Test to search for a product/object and ensure it is returning the expected result
+2. Test to search for a specific product and ensure it is returning an accurate result
   - `tests/1-product-search.spec.js` = Test Suite #1
-2. Test to search for a book under Google Books
+3. Test to search for a book under Google Books
+4. Test to add a book to my library in Google Books (but not logging in)
   - `tests/2-book-search.spec.js` = Test Suite #2

 ## File Structure